Nanobody Aggregation

 Output

-- Aggregation Score: The final aggreagation score of each nanobody in the batch, stored as one .csv file.
+- Aggregation Score: The final aggregation score of each nanobody in the batch and its sub-components, stored as one .csv file.

 Advanced settings

-Open the side panel, and toggle Save AA specific CSV data, to additionally store the amino acid values for the interactions, surface area, and hydrophobicity.
+Open the side panel, and toggle Save AA specific CSV data, to additionally store the amino acid values for the surface area hydropathy, hydrophobic interactions, and hydrophobicity.